-A lockdown, starting 5 November 2020, is going to hit our local businesses hard as well as those who are self employed across the district.
-We understand that for many businesses this will be a challenging winter and we are here to give advice and support to all Thanet businesses, large and small.
+Government restrictions have been impacting our local businesses and hitting hospitality businesses especially badly.
+We understand that for many this has been a very challenging time and we are here to give advice and support to all Thanet businesses, large and small as we navigate the roadmap out of lockdown.

 Kent County Council, in collaboration with all the local authorities in Kent, has a dedicated business support line for coronavirus-related issues, delivered by the Kent & Medway Growth Hub.
 This dedicated support line is open and taking calls.